Longyearbyen Svalbard, Norway Travel Guide

 Non-Schengen travelers clear Norwegian immigration in Oslo or Tromsø.

-Longyearbyen Airport (LYR) is the only commercial airport in Svalbard.
+Longyearbyen Airport (LYR) is the one and only commercial airport in Svalbard.

 Small cafe, duty-free shop, car rental desks.

-Airport bus or taxis available for all scheduled flights.
+Airport bus or cabs are available for all scheduled flights.

-Longyearbyen's land transportation options are distinct due to its remote Arctic environment and limited infrastructure.
+Longyearbyen's land options for getting around are distinct due to its remote Arctic environment and limited infrastructure.

 Longyearbyen has a very limited network of paved the roads in the settlement.
 These roads quickly end as you leave town.